Indochina Link Vietnam

 Loss Carry-Forward: 5-Year Window

-Tax losses carry forward for a maximum of 5 consecutive years from the year the loss is incurred.
+CIT loss carry-forward allows FDI enterprises to offset tax losses for a maximum of 5 consecutive years from the year the loss is incurred.
 No carry-back is permitted in Vietnam.

 Two restrictions matter for FDI:

 1. Losses from real estate or project transfers cannot offset profits from CIT-incentivized activities.
-If your incentivized manufacturing generates profit but your property investment generates losses — those don’t net.
+An FDI enterprise with profitable incentivized manufacturing and loss-making property investment cannot net the two.

 How to Calculate CIT Payable

-The calculation is straightforward.
+CIT calculation follows a standard formula.
 The inputs require discipline:

 CIT Payable = (Taxable Income × CIT Rate) − Tax Reductions